Text Dependent Questions for Elementary Grades

 During the final lesson or “Close Look,” we dive deeper into the text.
 I base these text dependent questions on the INTEGRATION OF KNOWLEDGE AND IDEAS standards.
 This day is built-in to spend time studying illustrations or text features.
 We also revisit parts of the story to discuss tricky parts that require inference.
 If we have read another related text, we make text-to-text connections.

-Text dependent questions are also a great way to provide opportunities for students to discuss their thinking with others and work on their speaking and listening skills to meet the core standards.
+As mentioned, text dependent questions are also a great way to provide opportunities for students to discuss their thinking with others and work on their speaking and listening skills to meet the core standards.
 Learn how I explicitly teach my students speaking and listening responsibilities in my Discussion Strategies and Accountable Talk in the Classroom post.

 By spending three to five days closely reading a book, my kids become experts.
 By the time I ask text dependent questions over the span of lessons, I have covered all Common Core Literature or Informational Standards.
 But, the best part is my kids fall in love with every book we close read.
 They talk about the plot and characters at home and on the playground.
 This just wasn’t the case when I only read the book with them once.
 During independent reading, they fight over Stick and Stone, Turkey Trouble, Creepy Carrots just to name a few.
 For Valentines Day, the kids choose their favorite read-aloud and decorate their boxes to represent it.
 I promise, once you try a read-aloud this way, you will NEVER go back to your old ways.
 We have done all the work for you and have Stick and Stone.